BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 [Demo link](https://docs.google.com/presentation/d/1SH1uk2c1wEw1WvuMuofFlmsqSqIh6njIhA0qGZ1hxU4/edit?usp=sharing)

 ### Sprint 5
-This sprint is dedicated to the completion of any goals that weren’t completed on time in previous sprints, and reaching stretch goals.
+This sprint is dedicated to the completion of additional enhancements and scaling features.
 Specifically, these goals include:
-* Creating an algorithm which can work with multiple data sources.
+* Mitigating the possibility of duplicate data.
+* Automated scripts to facilitate collecting logs from sn001, sn002, sn003, and sn005 - sn004(Bastian node) is currently being collected.
-* Using ML algorithms to detect anomalies in the log files.
+* Automated script to install ElasticSearch and Java on the centralized log collecting node.
+* Experiement with JournalBeat to give more verbose logs.

 ## 7. Contributors
 * Gopalika Sharma